gelic-idealab/design-critique/README-SESSION-DURING-QUEST.md

 ## Log into Komodo

-1. Open Bookmarks
+1. Open Bookmarks and choose "komodo-dev.library.illinois.edu"
-2. Choose "komodo-dev.library.illinois.edu"
+2. Or type `tiny.cc/kmd0` in the address bar
-3. Enter your Illinois email address
+4. Enter your Illinois email address
-4. Enter your Komodo account password
+5. Enter your Komodo account password
+6. Press Login

 ## Go to the session and enter it